I think you’ll agree with me when I say: 401(k) administration is a real headache.

 That’s why recommend automating your 401(k) with an integration between your payroll and recordkeeping systems.
 A good, complete, 360 degree payroll integration saves you time by completely handling deferrals, contributions and loans.
 Best of all?
-It virtually eliminates the possibility of mistakes, which means you get to breeze through your audit at the end of the year.
+Issues are identified, resolved and documented throughout the year, which will help you breeze through your audit at the end of the year.

-Sometimes, the easiest way to solve a problem is to just push it on someone else.
+Sometimes the easiest way to solve a problem is to make it someone else's problem.
 When it comes to 401(k) administration, that’d be a 3(16) fiduciary.

 With a 3(16) fiduciary, nearly ALL of the tedious 401(k) administration work is taken off your plate.
 The best part?
 3(16) fiduciaries sign Form 5500, which means they take legal responsibility for making sure your plan administration is done correctly.
 If the DoL comes knocking, they’re first in line.
 So offload the work AND liability of plan administration.
 Trust us, it’s easier that way.

 And there you have it!
-5 401(k) administration tips that’ll make 2019 your easiest year yet.
+5 401(k) administration tips that’ll make 2020 your easiest year yet.
 If you’d rather not deal with 401(k) administration, give us a call!
-We’ve built an all-in-one 401(k) compliance & administration solution that takes the responsibility for plan administration almost completely off your plate.
+We’ve built an all-in-one 401(k) solution that takes the responsibility for plan administration almost completely off your plate.
 Check it out!

 Give your employees more than just a 401(k), join the movement.